HTTP Proxy

 HTTP_PROXY='http://proxy.example.com:8080'

-The HTTP_PROXY environment variable is a standard way for setting a HTTP proxy in a containerized environment, and it is also natively supported by any application written in Go.
-Therefore, we follow and implement the same convention for Fluent Bit.
-For convenience and compatibility, the http_proxy environment variable is also supported.
+The HTTP_PROXY environment variable is a standard way of setting a HTTP proxy in a containerized environment, and it's also natively supported by any application written in Go.
+Fluent Bit implements the same convention.
+The http_proxy environment variable is also supported.
 When both the HTTP_PROXY and http_proxy environment variables are provided, HTTP_PROXY will be preferred.

-Note: The HTTP output plugin also supports configuring an HTTP proxy.
-This configuration continues to work, however it should not be used together with the HTTP_PROXY or http_proxy environment variable.
-This is because under the hood, the environment variable based proxy configuration is implemented by setting up a TCP connection tunnel via HTTP CONNECT.
+The HTTP output plugin also supports configuring an HTTP proxy.
+This configuration works, but shouldn't be used with the HTTP_PROXY or http_proxy environment variable.
+The environment variable-based proxy configuration is implemented by creating a TCP connection tunnel using HTTP CONNECT.
 Unlike the plugin's implementation, this supports both HTTP and HTTPS egress traffic.

 NO_PROXY

-A domain name matches itself and all its subdomains (i.e. foo.com matches foo.com and bar.foo.com):
+A domain name matches itself and all of its subdomains (for example, example.com matches both example.com and test.example.com):

 NO_PROXY='foo.com,127.0.0.1,localhost'

-A domain with a leading . only matches its subdomains (i.e. .foo.com matches bar.foo.com but not foo.com):
+A domain with a leading dot (.) matches only its subdomains (for example, .example.com matches test.example.com but not example.com):

-One typical use case for NO_PROXY is when running Fluent Bit in a Kubernetes environment, where we want:
+As an example, you might use NO_PROXY when running Fluent Bit in a Kubernetes environment, where and you want:

 • All real egress traffic to flow through an HTTP proxy.